ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/src/methods/cut_till_and_rake/cut_till_and_rake.md

 # Root / Rock Rake
 The goal is 100% Root Removal!

 After we TILL the land using the Pick Axe, we then use a Root/Rock Rake to fully remove all roots from the ground.

+Of course, while wearing heavy duty GLOVES, as we are working, we can collect many roots using our hands, but the primary way of collecting the roots is with the Root/Rock Rake to avoid injury.

 Happy Gardening 🙂